 Laundry – RM3 (AUD $0.97) for a wash & RM4.00 for Dry

-Harbour Store – sells beer, wine, bread and other sundries, as well as souvenirs, swimwear etc.
+Harbour Store – sells beer, water and other sundries, as well as souvenirs, swimwear etc.

 Repair and Maintenance – Hardstand has 70 dry bays.
 Marina has appointed contractors.
 Two weeks notice is generally needed for haul out.